TheRealSolidusSnake/RE2R_AP_Client/README.md

 - When you place Spare Keys in the Safety Deposit Room in RPD, place them in their default sequential position. **OTHERWISE, YOU MIGHT HARDLOCK.**
 - Do not switch save files, or you may lose items.
 - Save often.
 Save after boss fights.
+- When you complete a randomizer, restart your game before starting another one.

 ## Install Steps